DNA Test - MyHeritage

 Key players in genealogical research, Myheritage teams help millions of people around the world every year to find members of their families, discover the secrets of their origins, reconstruct the heritage of our civilizations.

-The MyHeritage DNA Kit is an analysis of your Autosomal DNA from a simple saliva sample.
+The MyHeritage DNA Kit collects a sample of your Autosomal DNA from a simple saliva sample.
 The lab offers to send a home kit with mouth swabs inside, allowing the participant to collect DNA by rubbing inside the cheek. (no blood or spit required)

-Once complete, you will need to send the samples back to the lab, for analysis available in 3-4 weeks.
-The results, which are available online, provide DNA matches and genetic estimates allowing by correlation to deduce probable ethnic origins.
+Once complete, you will need to send the samples back to the lab for analysis, which will provide results within 3-4 weeks.
+The results, which are provided electronically, provide DNA matches and genetic estimates allowing by correlation to deduce probable ethnic origins.

 The autosomal DNA test